simon-wyatt-spratt/3D_lithic_bibliometric/README.md

 Author: [Simon Wyatt-Spratt](https://sydney.academia.edu/SimonWyattSpratt)

-DOI:
+DOI: 10.5334/jcaa.103

 Repository Author: Simon Wyatt-Spratt

 ## Contents
 Contained within this repository are the R code, the original bibliographic data downloaded from Web of Science as a *.txt file, and the edited bibliographic as a *.csv file.
 Figures produced for the article are also attached, as are two *.csv files that were used to produce the tables in the article.
+A copy of the final article and supplementary information is also included.

 For anymore information on the code or resources please contact me at: [simon.wyatt-spratt@sydney.edu.au](mailto:simon.wyatt-spratt@sydney.edu.au)